-On November 25, 2008, the Federal Reserve announced a program to purchase up to \$500 billion (subsequently increased to \$1.25 trillion) of mortgage-related securities issued by Freddie Mac, the Federal National Mortgage Association ("Fannie Mae") and the Government National Mortgage Association ("Ginnie Mae").
+On November 25, 2008, the Federal Reserve announced a program to purchase up to \$500 billion of mortgage-related securities issued by Freddie Mac, Fannie Mae and the Government National Mortgage

+Association ("Ginnie Mae").
 According to the Federal Reserve, the goal of this program is to reduce the cost and increase the availability of credit for the purchase of houses, which, in turn, should support housing markets and foster improved conditions in financial markets more generally.
-The Federal

-Reserve began purchasing mortgage-related securities under the program in January 2009.
-In September 2009, the Federal Reserve announced that it would gradually slow the pace of purchases under the program in order to promote a smooth transition in markets and that it anticipates its purchases under this program will be completed by the end of the first quarter of 2010.
-The Federal Reserve has also implemented a program to purchase, in the secondary market, up to \$175 billion in direct obligations of Freddie Mac, Fannie Mae and the Federal Home Loan Banks.
+The Federal Reserve began purchasing mortgage-related securities under the program in January 2009.
+On March 18, 2009, the Federal Reserve announced that it would increase this program by \$750 billion to \$1.25 trillion.
+In September 2009, the Federal Reserve announced that it expects to complete its purchases under this program by the end of the first quarter of 2010.
+In addition, the Federal Reserve has indicated that it expects to purchase up to \$300 billion of longer-term Treasury securities by October 2009.
+The Federal Reserve has also implemented a program to purchase, in the secondary market, up to \$200 billion in direct obligations of Freddie Mac, Fannie Mae and the Federal Home Loan Banks.

-According to information provided by Treasury, it held \$197.6 billion of mortgage-related securities issued by us and Fannie Mae as of December 31, 2009 under the purchase program it announced in September 2008.
-This program expired on December 31, 2009.
+According to information provided by Treasury, it held \$151.1 billion of mortgage-related securities issued by us and Fannie Mae as of June 30, 2009 under the purchase program it announced in September 2008.